Loss of Safety

 investigation

-Matteo Cimellaro & Pippa Norman
+Matteo Cimellaro and Pippa Norman

 The forecast that Sunday called for winds of 50 kilometres per hour.
 But by afternoon, gusts as high as 90 km/h were propelling a wall of flames toward the hamlet of Enterprise, a mere 45 kilometres south of K’atl’odeeche First Nation.